laravel/docs/eloquent-mutators.md

 As the final length of the encrypted text is not predictable and is longer than its plain text counterpart, make sure the associated database column is of `TEXT` type or larger.
 In addition, since the values are encrypted in the database, you will not be able to query or search encrypted attribute values.

-> {note} When you use encrypted casting, by default your data is encrypted using the `APP_KEY`.
-Any changes to the `APP_KEY` will lose data encrypted with that `APP_KEY`.
-To avoid this, data should be re-encrypted with your new key.
+<a name="key-rotation"></a>
+#### Key Rotation

+As you may know, Laravel encrypts strings using the `key` configuration value specified in your application's `app` configuration file.
+Typically, this value corresponds to the value of the `APP_KEY` environment variable.
+If you need to rotate your application's encryption key, you will need to manually re-encrypt your encrypted columns using the new key.

 <a name="query-time-casting"></a>
 ### Query Time Casting